ibm-cloud-docs/app-configuration/ac-integrate-sdk-java.md

 configOptions.setLiveConfigUpdateEnabled(false);
 appConfigClient.setContext(collectionId, environmentId, configOptions);
 ```
 {: codeblock}

-where,
+Where:

-- bootstrapFile: Absolute path of the JSON file, which contains configuration details.
+- `bootstrapFile`: Absolute path of the JSON file, which contains configuration details.
 Make sure to provide a proper JSON file.
 You can generate this file by using `ibmcloud ac config` command of the IBM Cloud App Configuration CLI.

-- liveConfigUpdateEnabled: Live configuration update from the server.
+- `liveConfigUpdateEnabled`: Live configuration update from the server.
 Set this value to `false` if the new configuration values must not be fetched from the server.
 By default, this value is set to `true`.

 ### Examples for using feature and property related APIs
 {: #ac-use-java-example}

-Refer to the below examples for using the feature and property related APIs.
+See the following examples for using the feature and property related APIs.

 #### Get single feature
 {: #ac-java-get-single-feature}